google/flax/docs/nnx/nnx_basics.md

 nnx.display(model)
 ```

-How do NNX transforms achieve this?
-To understand how NNX objects interact with
+How do Flax transforms achieve this?
+To understand how Flax objects interact with
 JAX transforms lets take a look at the Functional API.

 +++